Hello and welcome to Mike’s Mic.

 For the last few months, we’ve seen a remarkable coming together of people, working side-by-side to transcend every difference between us -- profession, position, role, gender, and race.
 We have rallied around a common purpose: saving as many lives as possible in the face of an invisible foe – a virus created in nature that infects indiscriminately and threatens us all.

 Our organization met this formidable challenge head on.
 We’ve thrived and we’ve prevailed against a deadly threat.
-I couldn’t be prouder to be a part of Tufts Medical Center and Tufts Children's Hospital and part of your team.
+I couldn’t be prouder to be a part of Tufts Medical Center and part of your team.

 I’d like to be sharing a celebratory message.
 I’d like to be refocusing our attention on our efforts to restore our levels of activity and deliver the great care that is our legacy and our promise.
 We have a lot to celebrate to be sure, but this isn’t the right time.